zverolen/dashboard-demo/README.md

 # Race Dashboard

 The Race Dashboard app helps in making strategic decisions during a race by providing necessary metrics.
-Developed and tested by go kart races.
+Developed and tested by go kart racers.

 This is a demonstration repository showcasing implementation of the front-end side of the project.
 The code is isolated and provided for viewing purposes.